1earning-R/Getting_Cleaning_Data_CourseProject/README.md

   * This summary data set will also be saved in the "data/" directory
   * The default for **summary_filename** is *"summary.txt"*

+### Exploratory Plots
+Four exploratory plots were produced and saved to .pdf files in the *plots/* directory.
+The script *scripts/boxplot_by_component.R* was run with basic alterations to produce the plots.
+They show box and whisker plots by activity and component for the following variables:

+- tBodyAcc.(X,Y,Z).mean
+- fBodyAcc.(X,Y,Z).mean
+- tBodyGyro.(X,Y,Z).mean
+- fBodyGyro.(X,Y,Z).mean

 ### The Files
 #### This repository contains the following files:

-- 'run_analysis.R': A function which performs the tasks outlined in the above section.
+- 'scripts/run_analysis.R': A function which performs the tasks outlined in the above section.

 - 'data/result.txt': The tidied data containing the average and standard deviation measurements for all observations in the raw data.